Center for Regenerative Agriculture and Resilient Systems

 Current CRARS Course Offerings

-The following classes are offered through Chico State Professional & Continuing Education (PCE).(opens in new window) They are available to be taken singly for continuing education purposes or general interest and are most appropriate for current agricultural professionals, farmers, producers, and members of the public with an agriculture background.
+The following classes are offered through Chico State Professional & Continuing Education. (opens in new window)They are available to be taken singly for continuing education purposes or general interest and are most appropriate for current agricultural professionals, farmers, producers, and members of the public with an agriculture background.
+CEUs are available for most classes.(opens in new window) Click the boxes below to learn more about each class and sign up when registration dates open.

 Regenerative Agriculture Systems: Theory & Practice